atlassian/gostatsd/README.md

     echo 'abc.def.g:10|c' | nc -w1 -u localhost 8125

+Since 41.0.0, server supports value packing from [DogStatsD protocol v1.1](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell/?tab=metrics#dogstatsd-protocol-v11)
+It means it's possible to send multiple values within single line, for example when you do pre-consolidation on client side.
+It support all metric types except `SET`

+The format of value-packing is:

+    <bucket name>:<value1>:<value2>,<value3>|<type>\n

+You can send as much values as you would like, however remember to not exceed single packet size limits (usually size of MTU) as it will cause packets fragmentation and can lead to worse performance or lost packets.

 Monitoring
 ----------
 Many metrics for the internal processes are emitted.
 See METRICS.md for details.
 Go expvar is also